Sunlitt/SunKit/README.md

 sunrise or before sunset, during which daylight is redder and softer than when the sun is higher in the sky.

-By definition, golden hour starts when the sun it’s at elevation; and ends when it is at elevation.
+By definition, golden hour starts when the sun it’s at $6°$ elevation  and ends when it is at $-4°$ elevation.

 Do compute it we have the function *getDateFrom(elevation : Angle)* , where we pass in it the angle and it outputs the time at which the sun